 - (d) Nothing in subdivision (c) shall be construed to prohibit the management from offering gifts of value, other than rental rate reductions, to homeowners who execute a rental agreement pursuant to this section. - (e) With respect to any space in a mobilehome park that is exempt under subdivision (a) from any ordinance, rule, regulation, or initiative measure adopted by any local governmental entity that establishes a maximum amount that a landlord may charge a homeowner for rent, and notwithstanding any ordinance, rule, regulation, or initiative measure, a mobilehome park shall not be assessed any fee or other exaction for a park space that is exempt under subdivision (a) imposed pursuant to any ordinance, rule, regulation, or initiative measure.
 No other fee or other exaction shall be imposed for a park space that is exempt under subdivision (a) for the purpose of defraying the cost of administration thereof. - (f) At the time the rental agreement is first offered to the homeowner, the management shall provide written notice to the homeowner of the homeowner's right (1) to have at least 30 days to inspect the rental agreement, and (2) to void the rental agreement by notifying management in writing within 72 hours of receipt of an executed copy of the rental agreement.
 The failure of the management to provide the written notice shall make the rental agreement voidable at the homeowner's option upon the homeowner's discovery of the failure.
-The receipt of any written notice provided pursuant to this subdivision shall be acknowledged in writing by the homeowner. - (g) No rental agreement subject to subdivision (a) that is first entered into on or after January 1, 1993, shall have a provision which authorizes automatic extension or renewal of, or automatically extends or renews, the rental agreement for a period beyond the initial stated term at the sole option of either the management or the homeowner. - (h) This section does not apply to or supersede other provisions of this part or other state law.
+The receipt of any written notice provided pursuant to this subdivision shall be acknowledged in writing by the homeowner. - (g) No rental agreement subject to subdivision (a) that is first entered into on or after January 1, 1993, shall have a provision which authorizes automatic extension or renewal of, or automatically extends or renews, the rental agreement for a period beyond the initial stated term at the sole option of either the management or the homeowner. - (h) This section does not apply to or supersede other provisions of this part or other state law. - (i) This section shall not apply to any rental agreement entered into on or after January 1, 2021. - (j) This section shall not apply to any rental agreement entered into from February 13, 2020, to December 31, 2020, inclusive. - (k) This section shall remain in effect until January 1, 2025, and as of that date is repealed.
+As of January 1, 2025, any exemption pursuant to this section shall expire. - (I) The provisions of this section are severable.
+If any provision of this section or its application is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application.

-(Amended by Stats.
-2012, Chap.
-477 (AB 1938, Williams), eff.
-1/1/2013)
+(Amended by Stats, 2021 Chap.
+35 (AB 2782, Stone), eff.2021)